How to start a free trial?

 Our free 30-day evaluation license enables you to evaluate the app without any commitment.
 The app works without limitations for the trial period.

-Better Content Archiving for Confluence evalutation licenses can be retrieved from the Atlassian Marketplace.
+Better Content Archiving for Confluence Server evaluation licenses can be retrieved from the app's Atlassian Marketplace page.
 Get yours in 20 seconds by clicking the red button below.

-If the button above doesn't work for you, then open the app's Atlassian Marketplace page and click the "Try it free" button there.
+If the button above doesn't work for you, then open the app's Atlassian Marketplace page and click the "Try it free" button.

 Who is using Better Content Archiving for Confluence?